SMSpp-Project/CapacitatedFacilityLocationBlock/README.md

 ### ScenarioReductionSolver

-`ScenarioReductionSolver` is a specialized solver for scenario reduction problems formulated as CFL instances.
+`ScenarioReductionSolver` is a specialized solver for scenario reduction problems formulated as CFL instances. i.e., such that

+- all facility capacities must equal 1.0 (allowing full probability mass assignment to any selected scenario)

+- customer demands represent scenario probabilities (automatically normalized if they don't sum to 1.0

+- number of facilities must equal number of customers (square distance matrix

+- transportation costs represent pairwise scenario distances

 It implements algorithms to select a representative subset of scenarios that aims to minimize a Wasserstein distance between the full scenario set and the chosen representative subset.

 **Available algorithms:**